vue-styleguidist/vue-styleguidist/packages/vue-docgen-api/README.md

 ### `parse()` vs `parseMulti()`

 The API exports two asynchronous functions `parse` and `parseMulti`.
-The two functions take the same set of parameters. `parse` returns a pure `ComponentDoc` whereas `parseMulti` returns an array of `CommponentDoc`
+The two functions take the same set of parameters. `parse` returns a pure `ComponentDoc` whereas `parseMulti` returns an array of `ComponentDoc`

 When using only SFC or components that are the only one in their components, this function returns a `ComponentDoc` object.
 Using `parse` in most cases is simpler.